School of Education

 About the School of Education

-The Mercy College educational unit is dedicated to preparing effective educators, including teachers and other school professionals, who are reflective practitioners, equipped with the knowledge base, technological skills, research tools, and professional strategies and insights to empower them to help diverse populations of students succeed in their learning and community environments.
+The Mercy University educational unit is dedicated to preparing effective educators, including teachers and other school professionals, who are reflective practitioners, equipped with the knowledge base, technological skills, research tools, and professional strategies and insights to empower them to help diverse populations of students succeed in their learning and community environments.

 The values of competency, diversity, and ethical practice support the proficient development of candidates enabling them to become skilled professionals and lifelong learners.
-The unit is committed to creating innovative, flexible, and accessible programs of study for its candidates, and to developing partnerships and opportunities for collaboration and clinical experiences within Mercy College and with external communities.
+The unit is committed to creating innovative, flexible, and accessible programs of study for its candidates, and to developing partnerships and opportunities for collaboration and clinical experiences within Mercy University and with external communities.

-Message from Interim Dean Eric Martone
+Message from Dean Eric Martone

-As Interim Dean, I welcome you to the School of Education!
+As Dean, I welcome you to the School of Education!
 Nelson Mandela once said, "Education is the most powerful weapon which you can use to change the world."
-Here at Mercy College, our programs span the entire educational spectrum from early childhood through high school, including offerings in early childhood, childhood, secondary education, literacy, TESOL, bilingual education, special education and educational leadership.
+Here at Mercy University, our programs span the entire educational spectrum from early childhood through high school, including offerings in early childhood, childhood, secondary education, literacy, TESOL, bilingual education, special education and educational leadership.
 We also offer a unique five-year program, so you can begin taking graduate classes as an undergraduate, and earn a bachelor's and a master’s degree in five years.

 Center for STEM Education

-The Mercy College Center for STEM Education (CSE), creates opportunities for groups typically underrepresented in STEM to engage in enrichment activities for learning, career readiness, enjoyment, and personal and community growth.
+The Mercy University Center for STEM Education (CSE), creates opportunities for groups typically underrepresented in STEM to engage in enrichment activities for learning, career readiness, enjoyment, and personal and community growth.
 As the only such academic center in the Westchester and Rockland region, CSE hosts events, organizes activities and conducts community outreach that includes local schools and related research on STEM education.
 The CSE partners with Mercy faculty on initiatives and grants and provides opportunities for School of Education students to volunteer in the community and support STEM-related projects.